 research into protein-based therapeutics is on the increase as they are more easily assimilated into the body’s own defence system.
 We are pleased that we can offer systems like the mosquito and other screening technologies that will help develop the next generation of biopharmaceuticals to teams like Professor Parker’s with a view to minimizing the impacts of diseases and ailments that affect our society.

-The mosquito from TTP Labtech is part of AXT’s protein-based product portfolio that also includes X-ray-based protein crystallography systems from Rigaku Oxford Diffraction and protein characterization tools from Unchained Labs.
+The mosquito from SPT Labtech is part of AXT’s protein-based product portfolio that also includes X-ray-based protein crystallography systems from Rigaku Oxford Diffraction and protein characterization tools from Unchained Labs.